Spain searches for bodies after unprecedented flooding claims at least 158 lives

-BARRIO DE LA TORRE, Spain (AP) — Crews searched for bodies in stranded cars and sodden buildings Thursday as people tried to salvage what they could from their ruined homes following monstrous flash floods in Spain that claimed at least 158 lives, with 155 deaths confirmed in one region alone.
+BARRIO DE LA TORRE, Spain (AP) — Crews searched for bodies in stranded cars and sodden buildings Thursday as residents salvaged what they could from their ruined homes following monstrous flash floods in Spain that claimed at least 158 lives, with 155 deaths confirmed in the eastern Valencia region alone.

-More horrors emerged from the debris and ubiquitous layers of mud left by the walls of water that produced Spain's most deadly natural disaster in living memory.
-Officials said Thursday that 155 people were killed by the floods in the hardest-hit region of Valencia.
+More horrors emerged Thursday from the debris and ubiquitous layers of mud left by the walls of water that produced Spain's deadliest natural disaster in living memory.
+The damage recalled the aftermath of a tsunami, with survivors left to pick up the pieces as they mourn their loved ones.

-Cars were piled on one another like fallen dominoes, uprooted trees, downed power lines and household items all mired in mud that covered streets in dozens of communities in Valencia.
+Cars were piled on one another like fallen dominoes, uprooted trees, downed power lines and household items all mired in mud that covered streets in dozens of communities in Valencia, a region south of Barcelona on the Mediterranean coast.

 An unknown number of people are still missing and more victims could be found.

-“Unfortunately, there are dead people inside some vehicles,” said Spain’s Transport Minister Óscar Puente.
+“Unfortunately, there are dead people inside some vehicles,” Spain’s Transport Minister Óscar Puente said early Thursday before the death toll spiked from 95 on Wednesday night.

 Rushing water turned narrow streets into death traps and spawned rivers that tore through homes and businesses, sweeping away cars, people and everything else in its path.
 The floods demolished bridges and left roads unrecognizable.

-Luís Sánchez, a welder, was one of the lucky ones when the storm turned the V-31 highway south of Valencia city into a floating graveyard strewn with hundreds of vehicles.
-He said he saved several people.
+Luís Sánchez, a welder, said he saved several people who were trapped in their cars on the flooded V-31 highway south of Valencia city.
+The road rapidly became a floating graveyard strewn with hundreds of vehicles.

 Railways and farms damaged